 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I would like to ask questions in regard to having a safe home, and having a proper home.

-I rise today and my questions are for the Minister responsible for Nunavut Housing Corporation, and they concern the corporation's homeownership program for Inuit, elders, and seniors.
+I would like to ask a question in regard to having a safe home, and having a proper home.
+I rise today for that reason, and my questions are for the Minister responsible for Nunavut Housing Corporation.
+They concern the corporation's homeownership program for Inuit, and seniors.
 I apologize for not explaining further.

 As the minister is aware, the Nunavut Housing Corporation offers a number of programs.
-These include the senior citizen home repair program, the senior and disabled person preventative maintenance program, and the seniors and persons with disability options.
-I believe there are three types of different programs for seniors and for disabled persons to do preventative maintenance.
+These include the Senior Citizens Home Repair Program, the Seniors and Disabled Persons Preventative Maintenance Program and the Seniors and Persons with Disabilities Options Program.
+There are three types of different programs for seniors and for disabled persons to do preventative maintenance.